logo

 Work began in 2005, with the idea that it would be completed in 2007, but a setback delayed construction by three years.
 It was not until March 2011 that the structure was inaugurated by the mayor of the city at the time.

-On the other hand, the Plaza floor has no closing time, and the ground floor has the closing time of each venue.
+On the other hand, the Plaza floor has no closing hours, and the ground floor has the closing hours of each establishment.

 Visit Prices